mschuylermoss/mschuylermoss.github.io/index.md

 # Schuyler Moss
 ## Master's Student at the University of Waterloo

-I am not sure what I am doing here.
-This is very confusing.
+I am a first year master's student at the University of Waterloo.
+I work with Roger Melko and am affiliated with the Perimeter Institute Quantum Intelligence Lab, or the PIQuIL.